 Demonstration-to-Formula Pathway

-These indicators generate IFAP templates and assessment protocols → ACL program standards; specialized Aging Preparedness caseload models and workforce competency frameworks → OAA state/area plan requirements; interagency agreement models → CMS HCBS coordination guidance; cost data (per-capita, per-IFAP, per-modification) → CBO scoring for OAA amendments; aging-in-place assessment tools → CMS sub-regulatory guidance on allowable HCBS environmental modifications.
+State pilots are not stand-alone demonstrations — they are designed from the start to produce the specific, replicable outputs that federal statute and guidance will codify.
+Pilots generate IFAP templates and assessment protocols → ACL program standards; specialized caseload models and workforce competency frameworks → OAA state/area plan requirements; interagency agreement models → CMS HCBS coordination guidance; and cost data → CBO scoring for OAA amendments.
 OAA reauthorization then converts demonstrations into formula grant authority — no unfunded mandates.
+The full Core Indicator framework and California's prototype outputs are detailed in the California I/DD Aging Preparedness Pilot section.

 APS Role